DPDK/dpdk/doc/guides/prog_guide/kernel_nic_interface.rst

 Use Case: Egress
 ----------------

-For packet egress the Intel® DPDK application must first enqueue several mbufs to create an mbuf cache on the kernel side.
+For packet egress the DPDK application must first enqueue several mbufs to create an mbuf cache on the kernel side.

 The packet is received from the Linux net stack, by calling the kni_net_tx() callback.
 The mbuf is dequeued (without waiting due the cache) and filled with data from sk_buff.
 The sk_buff is then freed and the mbuf sent in the tx_q FIFO.

-The Intel® DPDK TX thread dequeues the mbuf and sends it to the PMD (via rte_eth_tx_burst()).
+The DPDK TX thread dequeues the mbuf and sends it to the PMD (via rte_eth_tx_burst()).
 It then puts the mbuf back in the cache.

 Ethtool